People with a wheat allergy have an abnormal immune system response to at least one of the proteins that exist in wheat.

-An allergic reaction to wheat involves IgE (immunoglobulin) antibodies to at least one of the following proteins found in wheat:
+An allergen is a substance that is harmless to most people, unless they have an allergy to it.
+An allergic reaction to wheat involves IgE (immunoglobulin) antibodies reacting to at least one of the following proteins found in wheat:

 Most allergic reactions involve albumin and globulin.
 Allergy to gliadin and gluten are less common.
-Gluten allergy is often confused with Celiac disease or some other digestive disorders.
+Gluten allergy is often confused with celiac disease and other digestive disorders.

-Some people have an allergic reaction when they inhale wheat flour, while others need to eat it in order to experience symptoms.
+Some people have an allergic reaction when they inhale wheat flour, while in others, eat it triggers symptoms.
 An allergic reaction can occur within minutes or sometimes hours of either consuming or inhaling wheat.